 Become A Tour Guide

-Interesting in becoming a Boston By Foot guide?
-Docent training occurs every Spring.
+Interested in becoming a volunteer Boston By Foot tour guide?
+Guide training occurs every Spring.
 As a guide-in-training you will receive the background, materials, and mentorship under experienced docents to lead informed, insightful, and interesting guided walks of Boston.

-Guides are expected to complete a six-week training course that includes lectures, field trips, written papers and even a final exam.
+Guides are expected to complete a six-week training course that includes lectures, group discussions, written papers and even a final exam.

 Don't let this discourage you!
-Hundreds of docents have survived it over the past 38 years.
+Hundreds of guides have survived it over the past 39 years.
 All will say that this only marked the beginning of a learning process and that they never walk down a street the same way again.

 All Boston By Foot guides lead a minimum of eight tours each year, but many of our guides do many more and also get more involved with research, designing new tours, and planning events.

-To find out more information about joining us as a volunteer guide, drop us a line and we'll be happy to talk with you about it.
+To learn more about joining us as a volunteer guide, drop us a line and we'll be happy to talk with you about it.
+Please contact us no later than March 11 if you are interested in joining the 2016 Training Program.